Average Weather in August in Pemberton Canada

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Pemberton is increasing during August, increasing by 390°F, from 920°F to 1,310°F, over the course of the month.
+The average accumulated growing degree days in Pemberton are increasing during August, increasing by 390°F, from 920°F to 1,310°F, over the course of the month.

 Growing Degree Days in August